Our Full Probate Service

 - Calculating any transferable Residence nil-rate band allowance

 - Finalising deceased’s income tax affairs to satisfaction of HMRC – if necessary or sensible, passing to an accountant to deal with this*

-- Drawing up Statement of Trust, or Oath, arranging for signing or swearing of this by Personal Representative, and making application to the Court for a grant of Probate or Letters of Administration (depending on whether there is a valid Will, and who is applying) for a grant in the estate
+- Drawing up Legal Statement, arranging for signing of this by Personal Representative, and making application to the Court for a grant of Probate or Letters of Administration (depending on whether there is a valid Will, and who is applying) in the estate

 - Sending Court sealed copy of the grant to all asset holders and others who require sight of this, arranging for the closure of accounts and encashment of investments, and collecting in assets of the estate

 - Where relevant, transferring all jointly held assets into the name(s) of joint owner(s)

 - Placing statutory advert for potential creditors in London Gazette and local paper*

 - Transferring marital home into names of beneficiaries, or arranging for the sale of the property. *If sale is not straightforward, or if more than one contract has to be sent out due to potential buyers pulling out, additional legal fee will be charged for this

 - Establishing identity and correct addresses of specific beneficiaries, and paying their legacies